milleraundra/EPICreview1/README.md

 ## Description

 _This web page is meant to neatly display a portfolio of previous work and share the subject's  background, skills, and experience.
-The styles and laout are accomplished using HTML, CSS, and Bootstrap._
+The styles and layout are accomplished using HTML, CSS, and Bootstrap._

 ## Setup/Installation Requirements

 ### To View:

-1. View this portfolio live here:
+1. View this portfolio live here: http://milleraundra.github.io/EPICreview1/

 ### To Edit & Customize:

 1. Clone this repository.
-2. Open index.html in a simple text editor.
+2. Open in a simple text editor.
 3. Make desired changes.

 ## Known Bugs